Herricks High School

+Herricks High School is a comprehensive public high school, located in Searingtown, Nassau County, New York, United States.
+The sole high school within the Herricks Union Free School District, the school is accredited by the New York State Board of Regents and the Middle States Association, and it received the National Blue Ribbon school distinction in 2017.

+The school is famous for its involvement in one of the major Supreme Court rulings affecting prayer in public schools, decided by the U.S. Supreme Court in 1962.

 History

 Herricks High School stands on Watermelon Hill.
+It was designed by Valley Stream-based Frederic P. Wiedersum Associates.
 The land near the area was a burial ground for the Pearsall family starting in the 17th century, but the burial grounds were later removed.

 The high school opened in September 1958 and had its first graduating class in 1960.

 Known for the "Herricks Prayer Case, Engel v.
 Vitale," the Herricks School District (a.k.a.
 Union Free School District #9) was sued by five district property owners in 1959.
 "Almighty God, we acknowledge our dependence upon Thee, and we beg Thy blessings upon us, our parents, our teachers and our Country" was recited as a daily procedure on the recommendation of the NY State Board of Regents.
 This case was decided by the U. S. Supreme Court, which ruled the prayer unconstitutional in 1962.

 In 2013, Herricks High School celebrated the Herricks School District's 200th anniversary.

 In the late 2010s, the cafeterias received major renovations, creating a more inviting and open atmosphere.